 The Equality PAC Mission

-During the 2020 election cycle, Equality PAC recruited, endorsed, mentored, and supported a record number and a very diverse group of LGBTQ congressional candidates; protected Frontline Democrats Angie Craig (MN), Sharice Davids (KS), and Chris Pappas (NH) in their first re-election races; made history by electing Ritchie Torres (NY) and Mondaire Jones (NY) as the first openly LGBTQ Black/Latino Member of Congress and the first openly LGBTQ Black Member of Congress, respectively; financially supported over 130 LGBTQ Champions and Allies in races across the country; and we did our part to hold our Equality-supportive House Democratic Majority and to help elect Joe Biden and Kamala Harris.
+During the 2022 election cycle, Equality PAC recruited, endorsed, mentored, and supported a record number and a very diverse group of LGBTQ congressional candidates; protected Frontline Democrats Angie Craig (MN), Sharice Davids (KS), and Chris Pappas (NH) in their first re-election races; made history by electing Becca Balint (VT) as the first woman and openly LGBTQ person to represent Vermont at the federal level, Robert Garcia (CA) as the first openly LGBTQ immigrant elected to Congress, and Eric Sorensen (IL) as the first openly LGBTQ Member of Congress from Illinois.

-As we look to the 2022 midterms – and, especially, to opportunities in potential special elections and newly created districts – we look forward to recruiting, mentoring, and electing even more LGBTQ persons to Congress… and to supporting LGBTQ Allies who have demonstrated a true commitment to LGBTQ Equality and to our Equality PAC mission to “bringing nearer the full legal and societal equality of LGBTQ persons and creating a federal, legislative environment conducive to that goal”.
+As we look to 2024 – and, especially, to opportunities in potential special elections and newly created districts – we look forward to recruiting, mentoring, and electing even more LGBTQ persons to Congress… and to supporting LGBTQ Allies who have demonstrated a true commitment to LGBTQ Equality and to our Equality PAC mission to bringing nearer the full legal and societal equality of LGBTQ persons and creating a federal, legislative environment conducive to that goal.

 Equality PAC is dedicated to bringing nearer the full legal and societal equality of LGBTQ people and creating a federal legislative environment conducive to that goal.

 Equality PAC will support openly LGBTQ candidates running for federal office, as well as strong allies and supporters of the LGBTQ community.